evannetwork/evannetwork.github.io/dapps/angular/task.md

 ```

 # 5. Fix Styling
-After you applied this changes, the TodoMVC should run.
-Have a look at [tutorialtask](http://localhost:3000/dev.html#/dashboard.evan/tutorialtask).
+After you applied this changes, the `TodoMVC` should run.
+Have a look at [`tutorialtask`](http://localhost:3000/dev.html#/dashboard.evan/tutorialtask).

 [![TodoMVC first](/public/dapps/angular/task/todo_mvc_first.png){:width="200px"}](/public/dapps/angular/task/todo_mvc_first.png)

 But wait, it does not look nice, neither is it working?
 Correct!
-We forgot to add the TodoMVC styling.
-Within the 'node_modules' folder of the original TodoMVC folder, you will find a file 'todomvc-app-css/index.css'.
-Copy this file into the 'task/src/scss' folder and rename it to 'index.scss', so the building job will recognize and build it into the combined css-file.
+We forgot to add the `TodoMVC` styling.
+Within the `node_modules` folder of the original `TodoMVC` folder, you will find a file `todomvc-app-css/index.css`.
+Copy this file into the `task/src/scss` folder and rename it to `index.scss`, so the building job will recognize and build it into the combined css-file.

 **Please keep in mind: This application runs integrated within the evan.network dashboard without any frame.
 So global styles will be really global!
-So remove HTML, body styles and wrap the whole index.scss-file within a selector that only selects the TodoApp component.
-Its selector is ".todoapp", so wrap the whole scss into this selector, so it is only effective within your component.
-Don't forget to replace all ".todoapp" selectors within the ".todoapp" wrapper class with "&"**
+So remove HTML, body styles and wrap the whole `index.scss`-file within a selector that only selects the TodoApp component.
+Its selector is`.todoapp`, so wrap the whole scss into this selector, so it is only effective within your component.
+Don't forget to replace all `.todoapp` selectors within the `.todoapp` wrapper class with `&`**

 remove:
 ```scss